kyounger/casc-plugin-dependency-calculation/README.md

 ## Notes

+* As of yet, this will not output or update your original `plugins.yaml` file to add the additional dependencies.
+See TODOs.
 * This process caches all resources that it fetches (list below).
   * `jenkins.war` from the docker image
   * `jenkins-plugin-manager.jar` download from github releases
   * `update-center.json` is cached from the UC download (this can reduce network traffic and delay if wanting to run this subseqently against multiple different `plugins.yaml`s.

 * Remove the stderr redirection if you need to see the caching notifications.

 ## TODO